 What Is An SKU

-The term SKU (Stock Keeping Unit) is associated with some product (usually, but not always, a physical one) and identifies the mostdetailed disaggregate description of the product.
-Let me give an example.
-Assume you produce shoes: they are your products.
-But you produce a specific shoe model, in a specific color, made with a specific material.
-This, again, is a product specification, somewhat aggregated.
-Within this product you might have several sizes available: an SKU might be a code to identify that specific size, or even something more disaggregated, like that size in a specific warehouse or retail point.
-An SKU usually corresponds to a detailed and specific product description.
-In other words: two product items with the same SKU identification can be exchanged with no problem.
+The term SKU (Stock Keeping Unit) is associated with a product (usually, but not always, a physical one) and identifies the mostdetailed disaggregate description of the product.
+Let me give an example – assume you produce shoes.
+They are your products.The somewhat aggregated specifications of your product would be: a specific shoe model, in a specific color, made from a specific material.
+A given shoe model might come with several available sizes.
+An SKU can be the code for identifying a specific size.
+It can even be something more disaggregated, like that size in a specific warehouse or retail store.

 An SKU (and its uniquely identified code) is extremely important for inventory management and control.
 If the inventory is like a building, SKU’s are the bricks.